Carol Doda: Topless entertainer

 Doda attended the San Francisco Art Institute and worked as a waitress and lounge entertainer at the Condor Club, located at the corner of Broadway and Columbus in the North Beach section of San Francisco.
-Doda's act began with a grand piano being lowered through an opening in the ceiling by hydraulic motors: Doda would be on top of the piano dancing.
+The act began with a grand piano lowered by hydraulics through an opening in the ceiling, with Doda dancing on top of the piano.

-She go-go danced "The Swim" to a rock-and-roll combo headed by Bobby Freeman as her piano settled on the stage.
-(In 1983, assistant manager James "Jimmy the Beard" Ferrozzo was crushed to death by the hydraulic piano while lying on top of his naked stripper girlfriend, Theresa Hill.
-Hill survived.)
+She go-go danced "The Swim" to a rock-and-roll combo headed by Bobby Freeman as her piano settled onto the stage.
 From the waist up, Doda imitated aquatic movements such as the front crawl.
 She also performed the Twist, The Frug, and the Watusi.

 On June 19, 1964, when Doda was twenty-six years old, the Condor's publicist, "Big" Davy Rosenberg, gave Doda a monokini topless swimsuit designed by Rudi Gernreich.
 She performed topless that night, the first known entertainer of the era to do so.
 The act was an instant success.
 Two months after she started her semi-nude performances, the rest of San Francisco's Broadway went topless, followed soon after by entertainers across America.
-Doda became an American cultural icon of the 1960s.
 She was profiled in Tom Wolfe's 1969 book The Pump House Gang, and appeared that same year as Sally Silicone in Head, the 1968 film created by Jack Nicholson and Bob Rafelson, and featuring The Monkees.
-In the movie, produced by Columbia Pictures, she appears in a Golden Boy parody segment with Annette Funicello, Sonny Liston, and Davy Jones.
+In the film, produced by Columbia Pictures, she appears in a Golden Boy parody segment with Annette Funicello, Sonny Liston, and Davy Jones.